 VAT Default: How does HMRC Track Serious Offenders

 Having HMRC arrears and a company VAT default are surprisingly common.
-Many businesses make late VAT or PAYE payments at one time or another.
+Many businesses have trouble with making tax payments on time.
+Missed corporation tax payments, VAT or late PAYE payments are quite common for businesses.
 For many companies, this is simply the result of a temporary shortfall in cash-flow.
 They intend to pay their VAT in full, but are simply unable to make the payment when the sum becomes due and a VAT default can occur.
 If you are unable to pay your VAT liability by the date due, this is not necessarily the end of the world or business.
 A missed payment may be a symptom of something more serious but either way you should contact HMRC to let them know what is happening.

 If your business fails to pay its VAT when it becomes due then you could be subject to a surcharge.
 A surcharge is calculated according to the severity of the default and late payment and the number of missed or late payments there have been.
 In most cases, your company will not receive a surcharge for its first VAT default.